This drill is a result of a lesson with a golfer "CW" who was having trouble keeping

 with very light pressure.
 You should have so much weight on your forward leg that you almost feel like

-a stork standing on one leg.
+a flamingo standing on one leg.

 - During your takeaway and short backswing, actually